Improving the efficiency of finite-time memory erasure with potential barrier shaping: Results and discussions

-\mdas{There is one crucial aspect to mention at this point.
-In the case of the interpretation of the Landauer bound in terms of the effective free energy change for the erasure mechanism through the application of the detailed Jarzynski equality, we consider the equilibrium distribution of the initial memory states.
+There is one crucial aspect to mention at this point.
+In the case of the interpretation of the lower limit of the work or heat involvement in terms of the effective free energy change for the erasure mechanism through the application of the detailed Jarzynski equality, we consider the equilibrium distribution of the initial memory states.
 This has been done for all systems under study, symmetric and asymmetric systems, with varied levels of asymmetries.
 This is because the implementation of the detailed Jarzynski equality will be valid even if the final state is a nonequilibrium state; however, the initial state has to be at equilibrium.
 The effective free energy change cannot be defined if both the initial and final states are not at equilibrium.
-Therefore, we depict the analyses of the effect of the asymmetry of the intrinsic potential on the effective free energy change for the erasure process, where we consider equilibrium initial conditions for all cases examined.}
+Therefore, we depict the analyses of the effect of the asymmetry of the intrinsic potential on the effective free energy change for the erasure process, where we consider equilibrium initial conditions for all cases examined.
+As the calculation of the effective free energy bound is not possible for all cases (with initial nonequilibrium distributions of the memory states), we preserve the Landauer bound line as a reference for comparison with the $\langle W \rangle$ or $\langle Q \rangle$ in Figs.\ref{fig:merged_heat_distributions}, \ref{fig:workonly_0}, and \ref{fig:nonworkf5050}.
+Although the calculations of $\Delta F_{\textrm{effective}}$ are not possible for the cases with nonequilibrium distributions of the initial memory states, we can comment on considering this quantity as a general lower bound for $\langle W \rangle$ or $\langle Q \rangle$ for the erasure processes regardless of the initial conditions.
+This is because when we scrutinize the values of $\langle W \rangle$ or $\langle Q \rangle$ for two distinct initial distributions, keeping all other factors the same, we find that the values are slightly higher for the nonequilibrium starting condition cases.
+The corresponding values become equal only for the symmetric system, as in that case, the initial equilibrium distribution and a 50:50 distribution of the memory states are identical.
+Therefore, we validate that the values of $\langle W \rangle$ or $\langle Q \rangle$ do not reach below $\Delta F_{\textrm{effective}}$ in any cases for the erasure mechanisms under study.
+Consequently, we can say that the quantity sets a general lower limit for the work or heat of erasure of a classical bit of information when the initial memory states can have asymmetric as well as nonequilibrium characteristics.